TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-This account has access to another interesting share: `Notes`
+This account has access to another share: `Notes`

-Inside this share, there are dous .txt files:
+Inside this share, there are two .txt files:

 - The user flag: user.txt.

-- A tasklis: ToDo.txt
+- A task list: ToDo.txt

 <br />